Kh-22: 2022 Russian invasion of Ukraine

 On 14 September 2022, it was reported at least seven Kh-22 missiles were launched by Russia at various hydraulic structures in Kryvyi Rih, including a nearby dam.
 This caused the water level of the Inhulets river to increase by 2–3 m, or even 5–6 m.
 Previously, the Inhulets was too shallow, allowing the Ukrainian army to build pontoon bridges during its southern counteroffensive.
 However, Ukrainian MoD claimed that Kh-101 missiles were used in the strike.

-On 14 January 2023, a Russian missile strike, possibly using a Kh-22, demolished a 9-story apartment building in Dnipro and started a large fire.
+On 14 January 2023, a Russian missile strike, possibly using a Kh-22, demolished a 9-storey apartment building in Dnipro and started a large fire.
 At least 44 civilians were killed and 73 were wounded in the attack.

+On 8 May 2023, Ukrainian Air Force spokesman Colonel Yurii Ihnat said that "seven aircraft and up to eight launches of Kh-22 cruise missiles" at Odesa Oblast.
+Many of the missiles are believed to have self-destructed due to their age.
+Only one is believed to have hit a food storage warehouse in Odesa.
+The missiles were fired from Tu-22 bombers.

+Three nights of attacks on Odesa, 17–20 July, had been successful due to the then less advanced systems protecting the city compared to those in Kyiv.
+Out of nineteen cruise missiles fired, Ukraine only intercepted five on 20 July.
+The Kh-22 missiles cannot be shot down due to their speed.
+Yurii Ihnat, spokesman for the Ukrainian Air Force, said that “What could be shot down is being shot down,” They required either Patriot missiles or SAMP-T to protect the region from missiles like Kh-22.

+During the 29 December 2023 Russian strikes on Ukraine and other attacks, eight X-22/Kh-22s have been fired at Ukraine by Russian forces.
+None have been shot down by Ukrainian forces.
+Although it is suggested that Russia has been targeting areas where there are no Patriot missile batteries, of which Ukraine has three, or one SAMP/T.

+On 19 April 2024, Ukraine claimed to have shot down two Kh-22/32s for the first time during the war.
+Pictures were later released showing the Kh-32 was manufactured in 2023.